Environmental Health Services

 Rabies Control Program

 Rabies is a deadly viral disease that causes acute inflammation of the brain in humans and other warm-blooded animals.
 Rabies is termed a zoonosis, which means a disease that is usually transmitted from animals to other animals but can also be transmitted to humans through the bite of a rabid animal.
-Once inside the body, the virus replicates in the bitten muscle and travels up the nerves to reach the central nervous system and brain where a majority of the clinical symptoms occur.
+Once inside the body, the virus replicates in the bitten muscle and travels up the nerves to reach the central nervous system and brain where most of the clinical symptoms occur.
 Until the virus reaches the brain there are usually no symptoms.
 Once acquired and left untreated, rabies is 100% fatal.
-Human rabies cases in the U.S. currently average two per year.
+Human rabies cases in the U.S. currently average two cases per year.
 Cases of rabies in domestic pets average 400 to 500 per year.
 The Portsmouth City Code Sec.
 4-96. – Vaccination of dogs and cats – requires any person who owns, keeps, harbors or has in his care, custody or control, any dog or cat four months old or older to be vaccinated against rabies within a period of 12 months, if such dog or cat has been vaccinated or inoculated by the one-year vaccine or within a period of 36 months if such dog or cat has been vaccinated or inoculated by the three-year vaccine.

 All species of mammals are susceptible to rabies virus infection, but only a few species are important as reservoirs for the disease.
 In the United States, distinct strains of rabies virus have been identified in raccoons, skunks, foxes, and coyotes.
 Several species of bats are also reservoirs for strains of the rabies virus.